 Established in November 2009 and made up of more than 20 federal agencies, 94 US Attorneys Offices and state and local partners, FFETF is improving efforts to investigate and prosecute significant financial crimes, ensure just and effective punishment for those who perpetrate financial crimes, recover proceeds for victims and address financial discrimination in the lending and financial markets.

 This NCJRS online resource offers a briefing on identity theft and phishing; points to important publications, statistics, legislation, and training opportunities; and offers links to other resources.

 For law enforcement and regulatory agencies at all levels, IC3 offers a central repository for complaints related to Internet fraud, works to quantify fraud patterns, and provides timely statistical data of current fraud trends.

-U.S. Department of Justice (DOJ) Computer Crime & Intellectual Property Section
+U.S. Department of Justice (DOJ) Computer Crime & Intellectual Property Section (CCIPS)

-This Web site provides information on all forms of Internet crime for law enforcement agencies, policymakers, and the public.
+This website provides information on all forms of Internet crime for law enforcement agencies, policymakers, and the public.

 U.S. Department of Justice (DOJ) Fraud Section

 The Fraud Section implements enforcement initiatives and advises the Department leadership on such matters as legislation, crime prevention, and public education, and works as a rapid response team, investigating and prosecuting complex white collar crime cases throughout the country.